msejaz/SCCMdocs/sccm/core/servers/deploy/configure/install-and-configure-distribution-points.md

 *Applies to: System Center Configuration Manager (Current Branch)*

-You install System Center Configuration Manager distribution points to host the content (files and software) that you deploy to devices and users.
-You can also create distribution point groups that simplify how you manage distribution points, and how you distribute content to distribution points.
+You install System Center Configuration Manager distribution points to host the content (files and software applications) that you deploy to devices and users.
+You can also create distribution point groups that simplify how you manage distribution points, and how you distribute content to them.

  When you *install a new distribution point* (by using the installation wizard) or *manage the properties of an existing distribution point* (by editing the distribution point's properties), you can configure most of the distribution point settings.
 A few settings are available only when you're either installing or editing, but not both: